nmelehan/docs/docs/applications/configuration-management/configure-and-use-salt-cloud-and-cloud-maps-to-provision-systems.md

     - size
 {{< /file >}}

-2. Execute selective query using `-S` option:
+2. Execute a selective query using the `-S` option:

         salt-cloud -S